What Are Burs and Why Do They Matter?

 Read more about Bermuda grass and St. Augustine grass.

+Sticker burrs are common in dry states like Texas, New Mexico, and Arizona.
 Read our “Weed Identification Guide” to learn how to identify Texas weeds.

 If you have had to deal with grassburs before, you’ll enjoy this article that explains the most effective ways to eliminate them.

-Ways to Get Rid of Grassburs
+How to Get Rid of Grassburs in Your Lawn

-- Mow with a Bag – and drop the height adjustment on your mower a few notches and give your lawn a short-trimmed cut.Be sure to keep a bag on your mower.
+- Mow with a Bag – and drop the height adjustment on your mower a few notches and give your lawn a short-trim cut.Be sure to keep a bag on your mower.
 Mowing without a bag will spread the seeds faster and farther.
 For the first two weeks, mow a couple of times a week.

-- Use an Herbicide like Orange Oil –Β Apply it to your lawn as directed.The best time to apply is between May and July.
-MSMA is not an Eco-Friendly product, which means it may be harmful to animals and children.
-Sandburs are tough, so you have to use a strong herbicide to get rid of them.An organic weed killer some experts mention on this topic is Orange Oil, if you would prefer a more eco-friendly option.
+- Use an Herbicide like Orange Oil – An organic weed killer some experts mention on this topic is Orange Oil.
+Apply it to your lawn as directed.The best time to apply is between May and July.
+MSMA is not an Eco-Friendly product, which means it is harmful to animals and children.
+Sandburs are tough, so you have to use a strong herbicide to get rid of them.

 Pre-emergent Herbicides: